 You have the right to object to the processing, in specific circumstance.

 You have rights in relation to automated decision making and profiling.

 How do I complain if I am not happy?

-If you are unhappy with how any aspect of this privacy notice, or how your personal information is being processed, please contact the Boundary Commission’s Data Protection Officer, Stephen Jones, at:
+If you are unhappy with how any aspect of this privacy notice, or how your personal information is being processed, please contact the Boundary Commission at the details above.